High Carbon Steel versus Stainless Steel

 One key point to note about carbon steel is that, unless treated with an anti-rust coating (like our Midnight Edition Fabric Shears are!), it is prone to rusting.
 What this means is that you need to ensure that the blades of your scissors are kept dry, not only from water, but from humidity in the air, similar to a cast-iron pan!
 If you aren’t going to be using your scissors for a couple of weeks or longer, we recommend storing them in their box, with the blades coated in oil - such as sewing machine oil - to keep your scissors smooth and healthy!

 Our Signature Midnight Edition line of fabric shears are handcrafted from carbon steel, as are our Traditional line of fabric shears and the blades of our thread snips.
-The newest addition to our scissor family, our Midnight Edition 45mm rotary cutter uses our carbon steel rotary blades, which we have tested with local fabric shops for durability.
+Our Midnight Edition Rotary Cutter uses our carbon steel rotary blades, which we have tested with local fabric shops for durability.

 Our carbon steel scissors are the sharpest, and lightest shears that we make!